What You Need in Your Camping First Aid Kit

 What Should be in a Camping First Aid Kit?

 If you’re going car camping you can bring a large first aid kit.
 Space and weight are not at a premium and you can pack several heavier things, like one-time use cold packs.
-The other option is to pack ice packs in your cooler and use those as first aid items if needed.
+The other option is to use the ice from your cooler.

-If you’re creating a backpacking first aid kit, you’ll want to stick to light weight options.
+If you’re creating a backpacking first aid kit, you’ll want to stick to lighter weight options.

 We don’t bring much more than what is on this downloadable first aid kit checklist for standard camping trips, because if we need more first aid than that, odds are we’re packing up camp and going to the clinic or hospital.
 You should have enough to get through a few minor bumps and scrapes or bug bites.